meaniebeanie22/meaniebeanie22.github.io/chapters/i-strike-the-jolly-roger.md

 surprise.
 All he could do was to utter one word, “Brandy.”

-It occurred to me there was no time to lose, and dodging the boom as it once more lurched across the deck, I slipped aft and down the companion stairs into the cabin.
+It occurred to me there was no time to lose, and dodging the boom as it once more lurched across the deck, I slipped aft and down the [:companion](https://en.wikipedia.org/wiki/Companionway) stairs into the cabin.

 It was such a scene of confusion as you can hardly fancy.
-All the lockfast places had been broken open in quest of the chart.
+All the [:lockfast](https://en.wiktionary.org/wiki/lockfast) places had been broken open in quest of the chart.
 The floor was thick with mud where ruffians had sat down to drink or consult after wading in the marshes round their camp.
 The bulkheads, all painted in clear white and beaded round with gilt, bore a pattern of dirty hands.